 Artist Applications for the 2017 Festival are now available online!
 Please complete the appropriate online forms here, or if you prefer, electronic copies can be sent to you upon request.

 New artists must complete an Artist Biographical Form in addition to an Artist Application (Visual or Performing).
-If you would like to apply for sponsorship, please complete the Artist Sponsorship Application.

 We're seeking vendors to sell healthy food during our upcoming festival, and who can operate out of the Kwanlin Dun Cultural Centre's kitchen or set up food trucks on site.
 To apply, please complete the following PDF and email, mail or fax it to our office.